San Diego Construction Accident Lawyers

 Steps After A Construction Accident In San Diego

 It can be confusing and traumatic after a construction site accident.
-You might not know what to do, but here are some critical actions to protect yourself.
+You might not know what to do, but here are some actions to protect yourself.
 These steps include:

 However, only certain situations can trigger a personal injury claim.
 Some circumstances that may qualify for a personal injury claim include:

-- Third parties – Construction sites are full of different entities.
+- Third Parties — Construction sites are full of different entities.
 Sometimes, a third party is responsible for your injuries.
-A typical example is when working on a roadside construction and a driver is negligent.
+A typical example is when working on a roadside construction, and a driver is negligent.
 They hit you, and you suffer injuries.
 In this instance, you can pursue compensation from the negligent driver.

-- Employer’s intentional acts – Employers can be negligent.
-In worker’s compensation, you don’t have to prove employer negligence.
-That is the exchange for having workers comp.
-However, if your employer acted intentionally to cause harm, you can file a San Diego personal injury claim instead.
-A prime example is when the employer assaults you.
-Another situation is when they intentionally make you work in hazardous conditions.
-These and other situations can make you eligible to pursue compensation separate from workers’ compensation.
+- Employer’s Intentional Acts — Employers can be negligent.
+In workers’ compensation, you don’t have to establish employer negligence.
+That is the exchange for having workers’ comp.
+However, if your employer acted intentionally to cause harm, you may be able to file a San Diego personal injury claim instead.

 Statute Of Limitations For Construction Accidents In California